Backpacking meals are light, easy to pack, long-lasting, and simple to make with just boiling water. And they’re getting better all the time.

-Wild Zora Paleo Meals Chicken Caldera Curry (GF, DF, Paleo): $13
+Wild Zora Paleo Meals Chicken Caldera Curry (GF, DF, Paleo)

 It’s described both as “fabulous” and “the best backpacking meal I’ve had.”
 However, this is another that folks suggest waiting a bit more time for the meal to get fully rehydrated.

-Another fan favorite — so much so that it’s sold out on Amazon!
+The Backpacker’s Pantry Louisiana Red Beans and Rice ($6) is another fan favorite — so much so that it’s Amazon’s Choice!
 Vegans love it, and so does everyone else.
 Tips include adding a little less water and letting it sit for an extra 5-10 minutes to allow the beans to fully rehydrate.

 I’m loving the price tag as well, especially for long-distance backpackers.
 And I look forward to trying it out.

-Patagonia Provisions Organic Black Bean Soup (DF, GF, V): $7
+Patagonia Provisions Organic Black Bean Soup (DF, GF, V)

 And this black bean soup is the top-reviewed among its backpacking food options, and diners describe it as both “hearty” and “tasty.”